-What this essentially means is that, because the top number is 4, within each measure there are four equal beats.
-One - Two - Three - Four / One - Two - Three - Four.
+What this essentially means is that, because the top number is 4, within each measure there are four equal beats, or counts.

 Likewise, if the top number of the time signature was 3 this would mean that within each measure there would be 3 equal beats.

 Therefore, on a staff with a 4/4 time signature which we already know as having four beats per measure a whole note would last for the entire, or whole, measure.

-This here is a whole rest.
-This means that instead of sounding for 4 equal beats you rest for 4 equal beats.
+This means that instead of sounding for 4 equal beats, you rest for 4 equal beats.